 Useful Sites & Apps

-In the last few years we have been travelling we have singled out some applications, which we use before every trip or during it.
-We have chosen them over others for their validity, ease of use and variety in the options they have to offer.
-We describe below in detail what these are together with their characteristics.
+In the last few years, we have been travelling we have singled out some applications, which we use on every trip or during it.
+We have chosen them over others for their validity, ease of use, and variety in the options they have to offer.
+We describe below in detail what these are, together with their characteristics.

 Booking.com

 Booking.com is a popular online booking platform for accommodations worldwide.
 With a vast selection of hotels, apartments, villas, and more, Booking.com offers travellers the convenience of finding and booking their ideal stay in just a few clicks.
 The site’s user-friendly interface and extensive filtering options make it easy to narrow down search results based on specific preferences such as price, location, amenities, and more.
 As a result, Booking.com has become a go-to destination for travellers looking for hassle-free booking options.
 With competitive pricing and a loyalty program that rewards repeat bookings, Booking.com is a top choice for travellers seeking great deals and a seamless booking experience.
-For available hotels and prices check here .
+For available hotels and prices, check on Booking.com.

 Air Bnb

 With over one million properties all around the world.
-Ideal for a low budget stay even in expensive areas.
-Furthermore, because you stay in people’s villas, houses or flats you are made to feel more at home by the host of each destination and the homely surroundings.
+Ideal for a low-budget stay, even in expensive areas.
+Furthermore, because you stay in people’s villas, houses, or flats, you are made to feel more at home by the host of each destination and the homely surroundings.

 Hotels.com

 Hotels.com is a leading provider of hotel accommodation worldwide, offering booking services through its own network of localised websites.
-Once you reach 10 nights, you’ll have a free night which you can apply at checkout.
+Once you reach 10 nights, you’ll have a free night, which you can apply at checkout.
 You can earn multiple free nights by continuing to book with Hotels.com, though.
-The platform gives travellers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands properties worldwide.
-The company offers a one-stop shopping source for hotel pricing, amenities and availability.
-Find the best deals here.
+The platform gives travellers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands of properties worldwide.
+The company offers a one-stop shopping source for hotel pricing, amenities, and availability.
+Find the best deals on Hotels.com.

 TripAdvisor

-Tripadvisor helps hundreds of millions of people each month become better travellers, from planning to booking to taking a trip.
-Travellers across the globe use the Tripadvisor site and app to discover where to stay, what to do and where to eat based on guidance from those who have been there before.
-With more than 1 billion reviews and opinions of nearly 8 million businesses, travellers turn to Tripadvisor to find deals on accommodations, book experiences, reserve tables at delicious restaurants and discover great places nearby.
-Find available offers and book your accommodation here.
+TripAdvisor helps hundreds of millions of people each month become better travellers, from planning to booking to taking a trip.
+Travellers across the globe use the Tripadvisor site and app to discover where to stay, what to do, and where to eat based on guidance from those who have been there before.
+With more than 1 billion reviews and opinions of nearly 8 million businesses, travellers turn to Tripadvisor to find deals on accommodations, book experiences, reserve tables at delicious restaurants, and discover great places nearby.

 Omio.com

 Omio is a leading travel platform that helps you easily plan and book your trips.
 With a comprehensive network of trains, buses, and flights across Europe and beyond, Omio allows you to compare and choose the best travel options for your needs.
 Whether you’re looking for a quick day trip or an extended vacation, Omio’s user-friendly interface and competitive prices make it easy to create unforgettable travel experiences.
-Check available routes here.
+Check available routes on Omio.com.

 GetYourGuide

 GetYourGuide is an online marketplace for booking travel activities and experiences.
 With a wide variety of tours, activities, and attractions available in destinations around the world, GetYourGuide makes it easy to find and book unique experiences for your next trip.
 From city sightseeing tours and food and wine tastings to outdoor adventures and cultural experiences, GetYourGuide has something for every type of traveller.
 With a user-friendly website and mobile app, and a commitment to customer satisfaction, GetYourGuide is a top choice for travellers seeking memorable and authentic experiences.
-Book your activities for Phi Phi islands here.
+Book your activities for Phi Phi islands on GetYourGuide.

 Hotel Tonight

-Here you will find last minute discounts on vacancies from hotels.
-This is an amazingly simple app and it doesn’t take long to book a room.
+Here you will find last-minute discounts on vacancies from hotels.
+This is an amazingly simple app, and it doesn’t take long to book a room.
 You may search in each town for sights and maps.
 Furthermore, you can check the reviews and photos of other travellers in order to be sure about the reliability of each hotel.
 It also has a 24/7 customer service.
 If you’re stuck somewhere and you need a room desperately, this is the perfect app for you.

 City Maps 2Go

-Maps for travelling, hiking, mountain cycling and many other activities.
-A necessary app for every adventure, activity or touring abroad.
+Maps for travelling, hiking, mountain cycling, and many other activities.
+A necessary app for every adventure, activity, or touring abroad.
 You may only download one map per country, whereas it was possible to download two in the past.
-For an additional map you need to pay.
+For an additional map, you need to pay.

 You can mark all the places of interest on the map you have downloaded.
-Whether they are sights, shops, or restaurants you can use the directions guide to get there.
-The great advantage to this app is that you don’t need to have internet connection although it might get stuck a few times.
+Whether they are sights, shops, or restaurants, you can use the directions guide to get there.
+The great advantage of this app is that you don’t need to have an internet connection, although it might get stuck a few times.
 Nevertheless, it is quite a reliable and useful app.

 EXTRA TIP

-Once you have marked all the places you want to visit prior to your trip, you can also book your accommodation accordingly.
-This way you can be sure you’ll be staying somewhere close to all places of interest.
+Once you have marked all the places you want to visit before your trip, you can also book your accommodation accordingly.
+This way, you can be sure you’ll be staying somewhere close to all places of interest.

 iVisa.com

 iVisa.com is an online platform that helps travellers obtain electronic visas, eVisas, and other travel documents quickly and easily.
 With an extensive database of travel requirements for over 200 countries and a user-friendly application process, iVisa.com makes it simple for travellers to apply for and obtain the necessary documents for their trips.
 Whether you’re planning a vacation, business trip, or other travel experience, iVisa.com can help you navigate the complexities of travel documentation with ease.
-More information for the necessary travel documents, depending on your nationality and destination can be found here.
+More information on the necessary travel documents, depending on your nationality and destination, can be found on iVisa.com.